fdeblasio/pokeemerald-expansion/notes.md

         9 120
         1 151
         5 156
-- Update Skarmory's HP and Atk to 90 once Mega Skarmory is out.
-Will need to update Mega Skarmory's stats to have +100 BST
 - Turn some Normal/Flying types into either pure Flying or Flying/Normal?
 - Add in GMax forms as Megas with +20 to every non-HP stat?
 - Use Cable Car defines in wild_encounters